Shark VACMOP vs BISSELL Spinwave: Which Cleans Better?

 Scrubbing Power — BISSELL Spinwave Cordless Expert Spin Mop Cleaner wins

 The dual rotating pads generate continuous friction against the floor.
-I watched the BISSELL lift dried mud tracks easily, while the Shark required me to apply heavy downward pressure and physically scrub the spot.
+I watched the BISSELL lift dried mud tracks on its own, while the Shark required me to apply heavy downward pressure and physically scrub the spot.

 Everyday Convenience — Shark VACMOP VM252 Cordless Hard Floor Cleaner wins